ashish1993utd/Fashion-Multi-Class-Classification/README.md

 # Fashion-Multi-Class-Classification-Deep-Learning

-- The Global Fashion Industry is valued at 3 trillion dollars and accounts for 2% for world's GDP
+- The Global Fashion Industry is valued at 3 trillion dollars and accounts for 2% for world's GDP.

 - Fashion industry is undergoing a dramatic tranformation by adopting new computer vision and machine learning and deep learning techniques.